Providing NHS services

 39% of general practitioners in a UK study indicated that patient demand is the reason they use pharmacological treatments for insomnia.
 Similarly, a survey of Australian GPs indicated that the most common barriers to using a non-pharmacological treatment for insomnia were patients wanting/expecting medication (31%), followed by noncompliance due to the effort required for non-pharmacological treatment (21%).
 49% of Belgian family physicians indicated that they felt it is too difficult to motivate patients for non-pharmacological treatment for insomnia.

-However, patients perceive CBTi as healthier and preferable to taking medications for managing insomnia over the long-term.
+However, studies show that patients perceive CBTi as healthier and preferable to taking medications for managing insomnia over the long-term.

-Sleepstation’s online CBTi programme has been shown to be as effective as clinic based psychological therapy and can effectively resolve even the most chronic insomnia, with long-lasting benefits for the patient and fewer side effects than pharmacological interventions.
+Sleepstation’s online CBTi programme has been shown to be effective and can effectively resolve even the most chronic insomnia, with long-lasting benefits and fewer side effects than pharmacological interventions.

 References